top of page

 As part of this course, we supported projects such as the residency of Nicolas Jaar at Het HEM.
 What began as a blank slate evolved into three immersive sound and light installations, fully embedded in the space, works that continue to resonate with those who were present.
 This project was possible by being open, flexible, trusting and involved with the het HEM team as an independent art foundation and allowing art patrons to be part of the becoming of.

-In my role as director, we supported 23 projects, and I hosted 32 programs and three international trips, including visits to the Istanbul Biennale, Japan, and Manifesta 14 Prishtina.
+In my role as director, we supported 23 projects, and I hosted 32 programs and three international trips, including visits to the Venice Biennale, Istanbul Biennale, Japan, and Manifesta 14 Prishtina.

 ZELT conceptualises, designs and produces textile spaces, unfolding as pavilions, installations, scenography and experimental forms.
 The studio emerged in 2022 from various collaborations between myself and Johannes Offerhaus, exploring how textiles can shape and create connections.
 The way one enters and feels in a space profoundly influences their openness to a connection.
 Textiles embody warmth, fluidity, strength and a feminine quality, holding the capacity to embrace and transform.
 Drawing inspiration from the contours and refined finishes of garments, we played with scale relative to the body, crafting spaces that invited guests to engage and connect collectively.
 Our projects were defined by a continuous exploration of other ways to dress a space, reimagining how textiles can move us and evoke resonance.